stratis-storage/stratis-cli/tests/whitebox/README.txt

 As is usual with Python projects, it is essential to set the PYTHONPATH environment variable correctly when running the tests.

-With the exception of the tests in the unittest directory, all tests require a stratisd executable.
+With the exception of the tests in the unit directory, all tests require a stratisd executable.
 To run the tests, it is necessary to set the value of the environment variable STRATISD to the path of the stratisd executable.
 The tests start and stop stratisd regularly; the